 B i o g r a p h y

-Ms. Mazi completed postgraduate studies in Master of Advanced Studies in Music Performance & Interpretation specializing in bel canto and verismo dramatic coloratura repertory at Scuola universitaria di Musica del Conservatorio della Svizzera Italiana in Lugano.
-She completed ERASMUS European Opera Academy in Bel Canto Module at Conservatorio di Music Luigi Cherubini in Florence.
-She is completing a Master of Arts in Music Pedagogy specializing in Operatic singing.
-Ms. Mazi has worked on title roles of Anna Bolena in Donizetti's Anna Bolena, Donna Elvira in Mozart's Don Giovanni, Elvira in Verdi's Ernani, Leonora in Verdi's Il Trovatore, Adrianna Lecouvreur in Cilea's Adrianna Lecouvreur, Mimi in Puccini's La Bohème and Madama Butterfly in Puccini's Madama Butterfly.
+Ms. Mazi has completed postgraduate studies in Master of Advanced Studies in Music Performance & Interpretation specializing in bel canto and verismo dramatic coloratura repertory at Scuola universitaria di Musica del Conservatorio della Svizzera Italiana in Lugano.
+She completed ERASMUS European Opera Academy in Bel Canto Module at Conservatorio di Music Luigi Cherubini in Florence and a Master of Arts in Music Pedagogy specializing in operatic singing.
+Ms. Mazi has worked on title roles of Anna Bolena in Donizetti's Anna Bolena, Lucia in Donizetti’s Lucia di Lammermoor, Elvira in Verdi's Ernani, Leonora in Verdi's Il Trovatore, Adrianna Lecouvreur in Cilea's Adrianna Lecouvreur, Mimi & Musetta in Puccini's La Bohème and Madama Butterfly in Puccini's Madama Butterfly.
 She completed studies at Scuola dell’Opera Italiana Fiorenza Cedolins (SOI), with the generous support of the Canada Council for the Arts under the Professional Development for Artists program.
 In SOI, she has performed Fiordiligi in Mozart’s Così fan tutte at Palazzo dell'Academia Filarmonica di Torino in Turin, Italy and at Associazione degli Amici del Loggione del Teatro della Scala in Milan.

 Ms. Mazi graduated from University of Toronto with a Double Major in Classical Voice and Neuroscience.
 She was the first student in the Faculty of Music in University of Toronto to have completed a Neuroscience Major alongside her classical music studies.
-In Toronto, she performed with Contemporary Music Ensemble at Arts and Letters Club of Toronto with conductor Phillippe Leroux.
-Ms. Mazi continued her vocal studies with Dr. Robin Rice, and Ed Bak at Ohio State University in Columbus, Ohio.
-Ms. Mazi has been a Young Artist with Opera America Manhattan School of Music Program in New York, where she has worked with soprano Ashley Putnam, countertenor Anthony Roth Costanza, and soprano Joan Patenaude-Yarnell.
-Ms. Mazi has been a Young Artist in Vienna Language of Lieder Program in Austria, where she has performed in lieder masterclasses and concerts with Michael Pinkerton, Wolfgang Holzmair, Bernd Frölich, Sholto Kynoch, Carolyn Hague, Deirdre Brenner and Walter Moore.
+In Toronto, she performed with Contemporary Music Ensemble at Arts and Letters Club of Toronto.
+Ms. Mazi continued her vocal studies at Ohio State University in Columbus, Ohio and was a Young Artist with Opera America Manhattan School of Music Program in New York and Vienna Language of Lieder Program in Austria.

 Ms. Mazi is a recipient of The Jacqueline Desmarais Foundation for Young Canadian Opera Singers Grant, Canada Council for the Arts Professional Development for Artists Grant Program, University of Toronto Undergraduate Association Grant, Italian Cultural Institute of Toronto in Italian Language Study Abroad Grant for Italian Studies at Michelangelo Instituto Firenze, and Vienna Language of Lieder Program Scholarship.